 What Is A Chiropractic Adjustment?

-A chiropractic adjustment is an integral part of the treatment of joint problems in the spine as well as the other joints.
+A chiropractic adjustment is an integral part of the treatment of joint problems for the spinal joints as well as the other joints.

 An adjustment is the use of a specific force in a precise direction applied to a fixated or misaligned joint.